orenazad/Render-Tracker/README.md

 ___
 ## Chapter 3: Into The Cloud!

-The work we've done so far is great and all, but the *whole point* was being able manage the queue and recieve notifications *anywhere*.
+The work we've done so far is great and all, but the *whole point* was being able manage the queue and receive notifications *anywhere*.

 Let's figure out how we can get all this data out of After Effects and *into the cloud*!